senescence.info logo

 Biology of Aging Books

-Clearly, prospective students who wish to work on the biology of aging should start by reading senescence.info's biology of aging section.
+Without false modesty, I recommend that prospective students who wish to work on the biology of aging start by reading senescence.info's biology of aging section.
 Still, my own essays may not be adequate for everyone.
 They may be too complicated for some or not detailed enough for others.
-Therefore, below are a few book recommendations for students to learn more about gerontology in a variety of ways and at a variety of paces.
-Have in mind that these are books about the biology of aging, not geriatrics.
+Therefore, below are a few book recommendations for students who wish learn more about biogerontology in a variety of ways and at a variety of paces.
+Have in mind, please, that these are books about the biology of aging, not geriatrics.

 Popular Science Books

 If you lack the background to read scientific books, works like James Halperin's "The First Immortal" or Damien Broderick's "The Last Mortal Generation: How Science Will Alter Our Lives in the 21st Century" may be more adequate.
-It's true they don't just talk about aging--Damien Broderick even weaves cosmology and quantum physics into his book--but they remain enjoyable reading experiences that will teach you something about aging along the way.
+They do not just talk about aging--Damien Broderick even weaves cosmology and quantum physics into his book--but they remain enjoyable reading experiences that will teach you something about aging along the way.

 I tried not to feature edited books--i.e., books in which each chapter is written by a different author--in this essay, but I will open one exception.
 The Immortality Institute's "The Scientific Conquest of Death: Essays on Infinite Lifespans."
 The book is divided into two parts: one more scientific, the other more philosophical dealing with the sociological implications of life-extension and research on aging.
 Both are intriguing and, while not entirely pop science, could serve as a gentle introduction to research on aging.
 They also provide a different view of aging in that most contributors are not thinking about understanding aging but rather how to cure it.
 I contributed a chapter to it.